healiseu/IntersystemsCacheORM/README.md

 # IntersystemsCacheORM
-Intersystems Cache Object-Relational Mapper based on [Intersystems Python Binding][4] module
+Intersystems Cache Object-Relational Mapper based on [Intersystems Python Binding][4] module.

 ### About CacheORM
 This module is an enhanced OOP porting of Intersystems [Cache-Python binding][1].
 It serves the purpose of an object-relational mapper in python for Intersystems Cache database There are three classes implemented: